C3BI-pasteur-fr/python-course-1/source/Input_Output.rst

 we ran a blast with the folowing command *blastall -p blastp -d uniprot_sprot -i query_seq.fasta -e 1e-05 -m 8 -o blast2.txt*

 -m 8 is the tabular output.
-So each fields is separate to the following by a '\t'
+So each fields is separated to the following by a '\t'

 The fields are: query id, database sequence (subject) id, percent identity, alignment length, number of mismatches, number of gap openings, query start, query end, subject start, subject end, Expect value, HSP bit score.